Best AI Writers of 2023 (Blogs, Copywriting, Essays & More)

 Scalenut’s main feature, Cruise Mode, is designed to generate complete articles in just 5 minutes or less.
 This powerful long-form blog post editor demonstrates the full potential of the tool.

-By simply inputting your desired search phrases, such as “How to make money online,” Scalenut’s AI takes about a minute to build the foundation of your blog post.
+By simply inputting your target search terms, such as “How to make money online,” Scalenut’s AI takes about a minute to build the foundation of your blog post.

 From there, you can fill in any necessary details to guide the AI in crafting the content you want for your target audience.

-The AI even generates multiple title options for you to choose from, which you can rephrase or edit as needed.
+The AI even generates multiple title options for you, which you can rephrase or edit as needed.

 Once you’ve selected a title, Scalenut’s AI creates an outline for your post, establishing the main structure.
 You can easily customize the outline by adding or removing talking points as you see fit.